 Thankfully, there's a lot of them around.
 And most of the portable options are small enough to go in a pocket.

-There's both SSD (solid state) and HDD (more traditional style hard-drive), with the former being a bit more expensive, but also faster, smaller and more portable.
+SSD (solid-state) drives like these are preferable to HDD (more traditional style hard-drives) with the former being a bit more expensive, but also faster, smaller and more portable.
 They're also more likely to last you a long time because there are no moving parts.
 For editing movies and photos on an external drive, nothing really gets the job done like an SSD.

 We've tested each of the following, using each of them to edit 4K video footage in Final Cut Pro, keeping the original files on the external drive, and each of them performed really well, with no real frame-drop issues, slow export or render times.
 So, regardless of which of the following you get, you'll enjoy the speediness and efficiency.

 Judging them based on portability, design, performance and value for money, here are our top picks.

 The Samsung T7 Touch is the latest in ultra-fast portable drives from Samsung that joins our list and replaces our previous favourite - the T5.

 With the T7 Touch, Samsung has taken the brilliant foundations of the previous drive and improved upon them.
 Not only is the transfer speed of the T7 almost double that of the T5 (at up to 1,050 MB/s) but it's also interesting in other ways too.